 Loans from $50,000 to $500,000 for UBC Vancouver faculty members to help in the purchase of a primary residence in Metro Vancouver.

-- have a minimum of 5% of their own funds as equity in the property.
-Any borrowed funds, including Down Payment Assistance program funding, cannot be used towards this 5% equity requirement.
+UBC requires the borrower to have a minimum of 5% of their own funds as equity in the property.
+Any borrowed funds, including UBC Down Payment Assistance program funding, cannot be used towards this 5% equity requirement.

-- qualify for a first mortgage loan amount through a participating financial institution unless they have sufficient funds to complete the purchase without one.
+The borrower will need to qualify for a mortgage loan through a participating financial institution unless they have sufficient funds to complete the purchase without one.

-The PIRL is a UBC-funded low-interest and interest-payment-only loan for a period of 15 years.
-Loan amounts vary from $50,000 and up to $500,000 in rare and exeptional cases.
-The loan must be activatated within 10 years of approval, or in cases of recruitment, within 10 years of appointment.
+The PIRL is a UBC-funded 15-year low-interest and interest-payment-only repayable loan.
+Loan amounts range from $50,000 to $500,000, although loans in the upper limit are rare.
+The loan must be activated within 10 years of approval, if approved under the retention stream, or within 10 years of appointment if approved under the recruitment stream.
 Once the loan is activated, the borrower will make monthly interest payments to UBC through regular payroll deductions.
 No principal payments are made throughout the loan period.

 UBC charges the borrower the CRA prescribed interest rate used to calculate taxable benefits for employees from interest-free and low-interest loans.
-This interest rate is calculated by the CRA on a quarterly basis.
-The prescribed annual interest rate as of July 1, 2021 was 1%.
+The CRA announces this interest rate on a quarterly basis.
+The prescribed annual interest rate as of October 1, 2021 was 1%.

-The initial loan annual interest rate is set at the time the money is advanced for a five-year term, and reset at the start of the two subsequent five-year terms.
-If the CRA prescribed interest rate decreases during any five-year term, UBC will charge the newer lower interest rate.
-If it increases, UBC will continue to charge the initial lower interest rate for the term.
+The initial loan annual interest rate is set for a five-year term at the time the money is advanced, and reset at the start of each subsequent five-year term.
+If the CRA prescribed interest rate decreases during any five-year term, UBC will reduce the interest rate to the lower rate.
+If it increases, UBC will continue to charge the lower initial interest rate for the term.

-A taxable benefit is earned only if the borrower pays interest at a rate lower than the prescribed annual interest rate, as illustrated in the sample calculation of interest rate charges and taxable beneifts for the PIRL.
+A taxable benefit will be earned only if the borrower pays interest at a rate lower than the prescribed annual interest rate as illustrated in the sample interest payment and taxable benefit calculation.

-The loan is secured through a second mortgage registered on title.
+Loans in excess of $125,000 will be secured by a mortgage registered on title.
+Where there is a first mortgage, the PIRL will be secured as a second mortgage subject to the consent of the primary lender.
 Borrowers will not be entitled to refinance their home unless it is for the purpose of repaying the PIRL in full or to refinance or renew their first mortgage where the mortgage amount is less than or equal to the then outstanding first mortgage balance.
 Any other financing related to the property is subject to UBC approval.
-For more information on loan terms and conditions and the process to active the loan once you have been approved, please refer to the PIRL instructions.

 UBC can demand repayment of the loan in certain circumstances, including if the borrower ceases to be a UBC employee or eligible faculty member, or if the property ceases to be the borrower's primary and only residence in Metro Vancouver.

 It is important to plan ahead.
-Once approved, applicants must notify UBC of a purchase at least 4 weeks prior to the closing date for loan documentation to be prepared and mortgage funds released in time.
+Processing times can vary based on priority, application volume, and funding availability.
+Priority is currently being given to recruitment applications and retention applications of the highest strategic importance.
+And once approved, applicants must notify UBC of a purchase no less than 4 weeks prior to the closing date for loan documentation to be prepared and mortgage funds to be released in time.

-Contact Housing and Relocations Services office if you have questions about the PIRL program and application process.
+Contact Housing and Relocations Services at email@example.com if you have questions about the PIRL program and application process.